-While we’ll have to wait a little longer before this is finalized by the individual state commissions, based on past experience, the proposed Buoy 10 Salmon season that the state of Washington released yesterday should be all the information we need to understand our upcoming opportunities on the Lower Columbia River out of Astoria.
+The 2019 Buoy 10 Salmon Season was announced by the state of Washington, and has all of the information we need to plan for our upcoming opportunities on the Lower Columbia River out of Astoria.

 Anglers will get a full season this year at Buoy 10 with the season opening on August 1st and lasting through December 31st.
 Chinook Salmon will be open through August 20th and Coho open through December 31st.
 Anglers will be allowed to keep two Salmon, only one of which can be a Chinook through the 20th.
 While many may want more opportunity for Chinook, the big story this year is the return of significant numbers of Columbia River Coho.